 - And more

-If you would like to find out if you have a wrongful death case and learn more about your rights from a knowledgeable Douglas County wrongful death attorney, call the Law Offices of Shane Smith at 770-HURT-999 for a free consultation today.
+If you would like to find out if you have a wrongful death case and learn more about your rights from a knowledgeable Douglas County wrongful death attorney, call Shane Smith Law at 770-HURT-999 for a free consultation today.